zackstout/Golden-Ratio-Real-Estate-Weekend-5/README.md

 # Golden Ratio Realty!
+View, post, edit and delete real estate properties to your heart's content!
+You can search and sort them too!
+I took steps toward implementing favorites functionality, but we didn't quite get there!

+## Built With
+Front-end: Angular.js, angular-route
+Back-end: Express, node.js, mongoDB, mongoose

 ## Getting Started

+### Prerequisites

+- Node.js
+- mongoDB

+### Installing

+1. Download this project.
+2. `npm install`
+3. `npm start`
+4. Navigate to localhost:6660 in your browser.

+### Database Setup
 IMPORTANT: Execute the following commands in the terminal where you have mongo running:
 ```
 use realestate;